Applying for scholarships

 - To apply for Board of Trustees, Presidential, University, Deans, Academic Excellence,

-Academic, and Incentive Scholarships there is a priority scholarship deadline of November
+Green & Gold, Incentive and Leadership Scholarships there is a priority scholarship

-15, and a final scholarship deadline of February 15, of the current award year.
+deadline of November 15, and a final scholarship deadline of February 15, of the current

 - The application for undergraduate admission and all supporting documentation must